Bengali cuisine

-Bengali cuisine is the culinary style of Bengal, comprising Bangladesh, the Indian state of West Bengal, and Assam's Karimganj district.
+Bengali cuisine is the culinary style of Bengal, comprising now most of Bangladesh, Indian states of West Bengal, eastern part of Jharkhand known as Manbhum and a region of Assam known as Barak valley.
 The cuisine has been shaped by the region's diverse history and climate.
 It is known for its varied use of flavours including mustard oil, as well as the spread of its confectioneries and desserts.
 There is a strong emphasis on rice as a staple, with fish traditionally the most common protein.
-Freshwater fish are preferred to seafish, although barramundi, known as bhetki, is also common.
+Freshwater fish are preferred to marine fish, although barramundi, known as bhetki, is also common.
 Meat is also a common protein among Bengalis, with chicken and mutton being the most popular.
 Beef is popular within the Muslim community.
+However, meat from any source is consumed far less than fish in Bangladesh.
 In more recent times, lentils have begun to form a significant part of the diet.
 Many Bengali food traditions draw from religious and social functions, such as adda, Poila Boishakh, Eid, and Durga Puja.

 Culinary influences

 Mughal influence

 Muslims conquered Bengal around the mid-thirteenth century, bringing with them Persian and Arabic cuisine.
 Such dishes as korma and bhuna had once been meals of the higher courts, but the cooks of the Mughals brought their recipes to the lower and middle classes.
 The influence was reinforced during the rule of the British Raj, where Kolkata became the place of refuge for many prominent exiled Nawabs, notably the family of Tipu Sultan from Mysore and Wajid Ali Shah, the ousted Nawab of Awadh.
 The exiles brought with them hundreds of cooks and masalchis (spice mixers), and as their royal patronage and wealth diminished, they became interspersed into the local population.
 These cooks came with the knowledge of a very wide range of spices (most notably jafran and mace), the extensive use of ghee, and marinating meat with yoghurt and chilli.